 Not anytime soon, that’s for sure!
 Mobility is changing, and the parking industry will continue to be a key player.
 The innovation is just getting started.
 A huge global increase in electric vehicles has created the need for battery charging infrastructure, and the payment landscape for this part of parking is unclear.

 Together with electric vehicles, we’re also seeing the evolution of connected vehicles.
 If all vehicles are connected to a cloud-based digital account, and identified by a number plate (or facial recognition), this changes the payment process yet further.
 Regardless of technology in play, parking industry stakeholders must make payments happen.
 This is where CCV can advise.

 Above all, payments in parking must be customer-centric.
 We all know the pain of queuing for the ticket machine after a busy day in the office, or whilst carrying a heavy load of shopping bags.
 Payments should be fast, seamless, and super convenient.
 Contactless cards and smartphone wallets are a must-do, although operators should consider the landscape and their customer base before making big decisions.

 Do you want to know more about our end-to-end payment solutions in parking?
 Please contact my colleague, Lorena Dias Lopes, International Partner Manager at CCV on email@example.com or call +31622769394.

 Dimitri Wouters is International Sales Manager at CCV, focusing on parking and public transport.
 It’s his goal to pave the road for our international partners and merchants, providing the building blocks for success.
 Dimitri is used to work in highly complex and regulated markets, with large scaled solutions and managing a large portfolio.

-Like what you are reading?
-Feel free to share this article on:
+Feel free to share this article on social media: